pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 &emsp;&emsp;&emsp;If I had to relive my life I would be even more stubborn and uncompromising than I have been.
 One should never do anything without skin in the game.
 If you give advice, you need to be exposed to losses from it."
 --Nassim Nicholas Taleb

+"So when we look at religion and, to some extent ancestral superstitions, we should consider what purpose they serve, rather than focusing on the notion of “belief”, epistemic belief in its strict scientific definition.
+In science, belief is literal belief; it is right or wrong, never metaphorical.
+In real life, belief is an instrument to do things, not the end product.
+This is similar to vision: the purpose of your eyes is to orient you in the best possible way, and get you out of trouble when needed, or help you find a prey at distance.
+Your eyes are not sensors aimed at getting the electromagnetic spectrum of reality.
+Their job description is not to produce the most accurate scientific representation of reality; rather the most useful one for survival."
+--Nassim Nicholas Taleb, *Skin in the Game*

 "We live in a stage of politics where legislators seem to regard the passage of laws as much more important than the results of their enforcement."
 --William Taft